Australian Rules Football

 2006 Brendan Fevola Carlton

 A handicap event for the first time, Fev was front marker by a good distance.
-Apparently the contestants' times over 20 metres were sourced from their clubs and sent to Athletics Australia, which then devised the handicap marks for each player.
+Apparently the contestants' times over 20 meters were sourced from their clubs and sent to Athletics Australia, which then devised the handicap marks for each player.
 Behind Fev was Jason Winderlich (Essendon) (2nd) and Nathan Folely (Richmond) (3rd).
 Both Winderlich and Foley were off the same mark, about 8m behind Fev.
 Also in the field were Danyle Pearce (Port Adelaide) and Russell Robertson (Melbourne).
 Shannon Byrnes (Geelong) was in the heats but did not make the final.

 2005 Brett Deledio Richmond